nexxtmission/functions.store-learning/functions/validateAddressWithShipEngine/README.md

 To install this function, add the required information to the form with the following parameters:

-- **SHIPENGINE_API_KEY**: The ShipEngine API key.
+- **SHIPENGINE_API_KEY**: The ShipEngine API Key.
 - **DATA_MAPPING**: A JSON object that defines how the data is mapped to ShipEngine API structure.
 See section **Data mapping**.

 > All fields are required.

 ### Data mapping

-As described before, is is required to map your data to ShipEngine.
+As described before, it is required to map your data to ShipEngine.
 The mapping object is defined as:

 ```json
 {